-In the middle of the funnel are what some refer to as “nurture ready leads (NRL).”
+In the middle of the funnel is what some refer to as “nurture ready leads (NRL).”
 These prospects show continued interest in your products or services but aren’t quite ready to buy.

 These leads need to be nurtured—perhaps with more content that triggers more touches with the prospect.

-At the bottom of the funnel are the highest quality leads.
+At the bottom of the funnel is the highest quality leads.
 They’re sales-ready leads that want to speak to you because they’re ready to buy—the highest quality lead possible.